oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ### Create Entity and Repository Classes From an Existing Database Schema

+With a connection to an Oracle Autonomous Database created, see the previous section, you can quickly create [Micronaut Data](https://micronaut-projects.github.io/micronaut-data/latest/guide/) entity classes for the tables within the database.

 **Prerequisites:**
 * You have created a connection to a database with an existing schema.
 (See above.)
 * You have selected the database as the _Default Connection_.
 (See above.)

-To create entity classes, follow these steps:
+To create Micronaut Data entity classes:
 1. Create a new Micronaut project in VS Code (or open an existing one).
 2. Create a new Java package in your project, for example, `com.example.micronaut.entities`.
 3. Right-click the package name and select **New From Template...** from the menu.